NarraBench: A Comprehensive Framework for Narrative Benchmarking: Limitations

 \section{Limitations}

 While \textsc{NarraBench} provides the first comprehensive taxonomy for narrative benchmarking, several limitations should be acknowledged.
 First, the framework is grounded in a particular lineage of narrative theory—what is known as the classical model—which privileges compositional and communicative dimensions of narrative (story, narration, discourse, situatedness).
 This excludes alternative conceptions of narrativity, such as those derived from cognitive narratology, rhetorical theory, or postclassical approaches emphasizing affect, ideology, or embodiment.
-As a result, \textsc{NarraBench} captures a specific, though widely applicable, view of what constitutes narrative understanding in computational terms.
+As a result, \textsc{NarraBench} captures a specific, though widely applicable, sense of computational narrative understanding.

 Second, the benchmark survey is constrained by the availability and accessibility of existing resources.
 Of the 78 benchmarks identified, only half provided open data or usable repositories.
 This reliance on public datasets may bias coverage toward English-language and Western-centric corpora, underrepresenting non-Western narrative traditions and low-resource languages.
 Likewise, many of the included benchmarks are text-based, limiting our ability to generalize conclusions about multimodal or cross-media narratives, which are increasingly central to human storytelling practices.